 The good news is that when one is losing weight, the fat deposited inside the abdomen is the first to be used and burned for fuel.
 However, the only way to start this process is by reducing the food intake or significantly increasing the amount of exercise (we are talking about daily hours of real working out in the gym) in order to create a calorie deficit.
 The decrease of just an inch or two in waist circumference corresponds to a relatively large reduction of fat in the abdomen, and consequently significantly reduces health complications caused by obesity.
 Of interest, if one were to try to remove the outer fat by liposuction there are not improvements in metabolic abnormalities, proving its the fat inside the abdomen that causes all of the problems.

 Metabolic Syndrome = 3/5 risk factors + high BMI or high waist circumference:

 About 15 years ago, scientists from medical schools at several universities began to notice an unusual group of health problems occurring together: hypertension, high cholesterol, high fat content in the blood, diabetes, and an unusual collection of fat around the waist (instead of being equally distributed over the body).
-This cluster of medical problems is known today as metabolic syndrome.
+Today, this cluster of medical problems is known as Metabolic Syndrome.

 25% of Americans have Metabolic Syndrome: